TradingView Indicator

 0 – 25

 Multiple indicators align in a bullish direction.
-This does not mean "buy now" — it means conditions are favorable for considering a long position if your own analysis agrees.
+Conditions are favorable for long positions.

 25 – 75